-There have been many displaced animals due to the fires and Australia’s pounds are full.
+There have been many displaced animals due to the fires and COVID-19 and Australia’s pounds and rescue organisations are full.
 Rescuers are taking on as many as possible, but supplies are dwindling.
 Making these beds will keep a variety of animals comfortable.
 These beds will be used for domestic animals as well as wildlife being transported between vets and carers.

 These beds are comfortable but not too thick, making them easy to wash and replace frequently.
 Scared, injured, anxious animals can wee, bleed, vomit, poop, or get their dinner all over these, so their carers need a few per animal.